dennislee22/dennislee22.github.io/docs/cdw/snappy.md

     SELECT AVG(age) FROM db1.avro_snappy where lastname = 'Davis' and age > 30 and age < 40;
     ```

+13. Access `Hue` tool of the `Impala` virtual warehouse.
+Create database `db2`.

+14. Use the SQL Editor to create an external table in the database `db2`.

+15. Create a managed table using the Parquet file format based on the schema as shown below.

+    ```yaml
+    CREATE TABLE db2.parquet2_snappy(
+    FirstName string, LastName string,
+    MSISDN bigint, DOB date, age int,
+    Postcode int, City string)
+    STORED AS parquet
+    TBLPROPERTIES (
+    "parquet.compression"="SNAPPY",
+    'parquet.schema.literal'='{
+    "name": "sample1",
+    "type": "record",
+    "fields": [
+    {"name":"one", "type":"string"},
+    {"name":"two", "type":"string"},
+    {"name":"three", "type":"long"},
+    {"name":"four", "type":"date"},
+    {"name":"five", "type":"long"},
+    {"name":"six", "type":"int"},
+    {"name":"seven", "type":"string"}
+    ]}')
+    ```

+16. Insert the data from the external `tmp` table into this newly created Parquet-based table.
+Take note of the speed to execute this task completely.

+    ```yaml
+    INSERT INTO table db2.parquet2_snappy SELECT * from db1.tmp;
+    ```

+17. Run the following SQL queries twice and take note of the speed result.

+    ```yaml
+    SELECT COUNT (*) FROM db2.parquet2_snappy;
+    ```

+    ```yaml
+    SELECT AVG(age) FROM db2.parquet2_snappy where lastname = 'Davis' and age > 30 and age < 40;

 ## Compression Verification

 - By default, ZLIB compression is enabled for any managed ORC-based table in `Hive` engine in CDW unless specified.
-In this case, SNAPPY compression is enabled for `orc_snappy` table as highlighted above.
+In this case, SNAPPY compression is enabled for `orc_snappy` table as highlighted in the testing procedure above.
 - Verify the compression method in the dataset file as shown below.

     ```bash